 By the early 1900s, doctors had developed specialized forceps and suctions cups that allowed them to remove the entire lens more carefully and precisely.
 By the 1960s, lens removal had become a very reliable and safe procedure.
 Despite lens removal being considered “successful,” patients were still unable to see clearly after surgery.

 A major evolution in cataract surgery occurred with the development of intraocular lenses (IOLs).
 During World War II, British ophthalmologist Harold Ridley noticed that fighter pilots who had splinters of acrylic plastic in their eyes did not experience an inflammatory reaction, as was seen with glass splinters.
 This gave him the idea to create a plastic artificial lens that could be implanted in the eye during cataract surgery.
 The creation of the world’s first IOL paved the way for modern cataract surgery, which involves the extraction of the clouded lens and the implantation of an intraocular lens, which effectively restores vision.
 Without the development of IOLs, cataract surgery would never have become as successful and widely performed as it is today.

 Since the invention of IOLs, additional developments have contributed to cataract surgery becoming the extremely safe, effective, and comfortable surgery that it is today.
 These advancements include:

 Given the way that cataract surgery has evolved since ancient times and throughout modern medical history, we have no doubt that it will continue to change and advance in the future.
 Our promise to you is that we will always be on the cutting edge of the latest technologies available in cataract surgery.
 We will continue to research, test, and embrace new technology as it is proven safe and effective.

-We serve patients in Huntington Beach as well as other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.
+We serve patients in Huntington Beach, Long Beach, and other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.